Urban-Analytics-Technology-Platform/Urban-Analytics-Technology-Platform.github.io/src/content/blogs/platform_v2.md

 #### More on Computer Vision for public good and disaster relief

-Future plans for fAIr include the extension to other features detection, such as land use and water bodies.
+Future plans for fAIr include the extension to detect other features, such as land use and water bodies.
 Also, the implementation of other ML backbones architectures during training is currently being investigated.
-The research will then be extended to assess how fAIr performs in these new cases.
+The research will then be extended to assess how fAIr performs for these new data and models.